DMDarkness/Data-mining/README.md

-# Approximate data mining for frequent pattern/association rule
+# Frequent pattern/frequent itemset/association rule
-Some algorithms to fast form high quality approxiamte frequent itemsets or association rules from datasets with large scales of transactions or items
+Some algorithms to fast form frequent itemsets/patterns or association rules
 # Transactional dataset
 Dataset used in these implementations all look like the follows